-HTTP Redirects in Nginx
+HTTP redirects in Nginx

-• /etc/nginx/nginx.conf — the main configuration file;
+• /etc/nginx/nginx.conf — the main configuration file

-• /etc/nginx/sites-available/site_name — configuration for a specific site;
+• /etc/nginx/sites-available/site_name — per-site configuration

 nginx -t

-301 redirect from www.domain.ru to domain.ru
+301 redirect from www to non-www

 server {